Frequently Asked Questions

 A case is presented to a panel of Honor Council members who were not a part of the investigation phase.
 Each side of the case is presented and thoroughly examined.
-Witnessses include the accused student, the professor of the course, the accuser, eye witnesses, and others.
-After hearing the evidence, the members of the panel deliberate and come to a decision on whether or not a violation of the Honor Code occurred
+Witnesses include the accused student, the professor of the course, the accuser, eye witnesses, and others.
+After hearing the evidence, the members of the panel deliberate and come to a decision on whether or not a violation of the Honor Code occurred.

-Is there a range of penalties?
+Is there a range of sanctions?

 All guilty verdicts come with a recommendation of No Credit for the course, with two exceptions: 1.
 If the violation is deemed flagrant, in which case the recommendation is for removal from the school or 2.
 If the violation is deemed inadvertent, in which case a meeting will be held between all relevant parties to determine an appropriate consequence.
 Keep in mind that the Honor Council is only a recommending body, so ultimate authority lies with the professors, the deans, and the president.